oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/platforms/environments.md

 yourself.
 These include, but are not limited to:

 - WebLogic Server and the operator are supported on Oracle Cloud offerings, such as:
-  - Oracle Cloud Infrastructure (OCI)
+  - Oracle Cloud Infrastructure
   - Oracle Container Engine for Kubernetes (OKE)
-  - Oracle Linux Cloud Native Environment (OLCNE)
+  - Oracle Cloud Native Environment
   - Oracle Private Cloud Appliance (PCA)
   - Oracle Private Cloud at Customer (OPCC)